shharbola/shharbola.github.io/_pages/cv.md

 * 08/2015:	Bhagirathi-Bashisht Tiwari Award for securing the highest CGPA in the Centre for Energy Studies, IIT Delhi.
 * 09/2014 – 03/2015:	[DAAD-IIT Master Sandwich Program Scholarship](https://www.daad.de/deutschland/stipendium/datenbank/en/21148-scholarship-database/?daad=1&detail=57504697&intention=&origin=4&page=3&q=&status=&subjectGrps=)
 * 08/2013 – 03/2015:	MHRD, India fellowship for pursuing M.Tech. at IIT Delhi
-* 02/2013: All India Rank of 749 out of 165,814 candidate in Graduate Aptitude Test in Engineering (GATE) -2013 examination.
+* 02/2013: All India Rank of 749 out of 165,814 candidate in [Graduate Aptitude Test in Engineering (GATE)](https://en.wikipedia.org/wiki/Graduate_Aptitude_Test_in_Engineering) -2013 examination.

-Service and leadership
+Management and leadership
 ======
 * Managed a large-scale project at Gauss Center for Supercomputing for 3.5 years.
 * Led a small team for research in turbulence modelling and machine learning.